BenSheridanEdwards/Jotto_Game_React/README.md

 Jotto (or Giotto) is a logic-oriented word game played with two players, a writing implement, and a piece of paper with the alphabet on it.
 Each player writes a secret word and attempts to guess the other player's word.

-*Tech Stack: JavaScript, React, Node, CSS, HTML, Jest, Enzyme, Webpack, Babel*
+*Tech Stack: JavaScript, React, Redux, Node, CSS, HTML, Jest, Enzyme, Axios, Webpack, Babel*

 ## <a name="user-stories">User Stories</a>